jonkelleyatrackspace/bakthat-cloudfiles/README.md

 container = test
 region_name = dfw
 ```

-### Command examples:
-#### Execute a backup WITHOUT PERFORMING ANY OPERATION, use this first!
-`/usr/bin/env python filewalker.py backup --config filewalker.conf --noop true`

-####  Execute a backup based on your settings:
-`/usr/bin/env python filewalker.py backup --config filewalker.conf`

-####  Restore a backup from remote end.
-Remember to add .enc if it is an encrypted file!
-You will be asked for the crypto password, and the file will be extracted in the local directory.
-`/usr/bin/env python filewalker.py restore -f name-of-file.bz2.tgz.enc --config filewalker.conf`

 # Command examples
 ## filewalker.py
 ### Run a backup in test mode (zero action taken)